International Courier and Mail Services in Indonesia

 for a small fee.
 The bigger post offices also sell the packaging materials.

 Shipped parcels (shipped into Indonesia) will be granted a duty-free limit of US$50.
 Whenever these limits are exceeded, however, import duties will apply.
 So, if the items sent to you in a package have a value of over US$50, as claimed by the sender on the customs slip, you will be charged duty.
-Dutiable packages have to picked up at the main post office for your mayoralty.
+Dutiable packages have to picked up at a main post office for your mayoralty.
 To avoid the hassle and customs fees, it is recommended (even by the postal workers themselves) to put a value of less than $50 on incoming packages from abroad.

 Quick Tip: Tracking numbers work way better than positive thinking when it comes to international postal service.
 Choose a shipping method that allows you to track your package's progress.